aws-samples/dr-with-eks-efs/README.md

 ### Step 13 - Deploy Kubernetes storage class in the EKS cluster of the primary region :

+Make sure you are in primary cluster kubectl context by using `kubectl config use-context ...` or `kubectx`).

 ```bash
 envsubst < config_files/pri_sc.yaml | kubectl apply -f -
 ```

 ### Step 14 - Deploy application in the EKS cluster of the primary region :

 # THINGS TO ADD